thingsboard/thingsboard.github.io/_includes/docs/user-guide/tbel.md

 ##### parseBytesToLong

-Parses long from the byte array given the offset, length and optional endianness.
+Converts a byte array with the given offset to a long, length, and optional byte order.

 **Syntax:**